Know the Reward of Saving Two Lives!

 - Provide your own transportation for routine veterinary appointments at our clinic (approx. every 2-3 weeks for booster shots for kittens/puppies)

-- Ability to cover basic animal care expenses (food, litter, etc.) BHS is responsible for all medical expenses.
+- BHS will cover basic animal care expenses (food, litter, etc.) BHS is also responsible for all medical expenses.

 - Willingness to actively ‘market’ your foster animals and assist in finding them forever homes (by attending our adoption events, etc.)